 Tip 1: Planning ahead

-Do not wait until you graduate until the job quest starts.
+Do not wait until you graduate for the job quest to start.
+In fact, delays are one of the major reasons why graduates move after college.
 Start your work quest well in advance of graduation as you approach the end of your degree.
 Speak to your college’s career center counselors and determine what tools and support are available for international students.

 Tip 2: Know the rules and laws